r1chardj0n3s/parse/README.rst

    {[field name]:[format spec]}

-Field names must be a single Python identifier word.
-No attributes or element indexes are supported (as they would make no sense.)
+Field names must be a valid Python identifiers, including dotted names;
+element indexes are supported (as they would make no sense.)

 Numbered fields are also not supported: the result of parsing will include